Your Genesys Blog Subscription has been confirmed!

 It all starts with a foundation based on building the customer relationship, augmented with tools like automation and artificial intelligence (AI).

 Simplify your processes through automation and self-service.
 Having automated processes in place enables you to underwrite requests for new policies without lengthy interactions.
 And it’s the same with claims.
-It can’t take weeks anymore because the market is too competitive.
+It can’t take weeks for simple quotes and claims anymore because the market is too competitive.
 Automation, including the use of bots, is the most scalable way to do this — while improving operational efficiency and reducing costs.

-In reality, though, it’s not possible for human agents alone to offer flexible, on-demand insurance at scale.
+In reality, though, it’s not possible for human agents alone to offer digital insurance at scale.
 Fortunately, advances in automation, fueled by AI, make it very possible.
-Automating or “digitalizing” key processes, including underwriting and claims, not only helps you improve operational efficiency, it enables you to serve customers in new ways.
+Automating or “digitalising” key processes, including underwriting and claims, not only helps you improve operational efficiency, it enables you to serve customers in new ways.

 Consumers increasingly prefer to use self-service across the purchasing lifecycle.
-According to EY, more than 80% of customers are willing to use digital and remote contact channels, including web chat, email, mobile apps, video or phone, in place of interacting with insurers via agents or brokers.
+According to EY, more than 80% of customers are willing to use digital and remote contact channels, including web chat, email, mobile apps, video or phone, in place of interacting with insurers via agents or brokers for personal insurance policies.
 Offering technologies like chat, email and messaging apps gives customers faster ways to engage.
 They generate many simple, repetitive jobs that you can confidently hand off to a bot.
 Well-trained bots provide valuable 24/7 support by deflecting calls without sacrificing quality — and they can be used in all your self-service applications.

 Automation gives you the flexibility to continually create cutting-edge experiences as customer behavior changes.
 Consider auto insurance.
 People are driving fewer miles because they’re working at home, yet most of them still pay the same amount to insure their vehicles — and can perceive this as unfair.
-To prevent cancellations, more companies are offering usage-based insurance.
+To stay competitive, more companies are offering usage-based insurance.